SAINT PHILIP NERI CHURCH PARISH CEMETERY

 MEMORIAL MARKERS: Memorial markers are required, including the cremation area.

-· Memorial markers are required flush to the ground for plots 121 and greater and all cremation sites
+· Memorial markers are required and shall be flush to the ground for plots 121 and greater and in the cremation area.

 · Markers must be in place within 6 months of burial